bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 - <span id="751c">`Actions` : Begins the data flow of data, simple object that contains a type; type indicates the type of change to be performed.</span>
 - <span id="e8e7">`Dispatcher` : Mechanism for distributing actions to the store.</span>
 - <span id="af4f">`Store` : The entire state of the application, responsible for updating the state of your app.</span>
-- <span id="d7ff">`View` : Unit of code that’s responsible for rendering the user interface.
+- <span id="d7ff">`View` : Unit of code that's responsible for rendering the user interface.
 Used to re-render the application when actions and changes occur.</span>

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*ywV6dO4a4QcGJxK5" class="graf-image" /></figure>-   <span id="af94">Redux</span>